ygorcosta/boilerplate-data/README.md

-# WeDeploy Data / JavaScript Boilerplate
+# WeDeploy Data / ReactNative Boilerplate

-This template will help you through the process of deploying a WeDeploy Data container.
+This template will help you to develop an application for iOS and Android in ReactNative

 > [Visit the documentation to learn how to start saving and fetching data in realtime.](http://wedeploy.com/docs/data/)